Burkina Faso–France relations

 Burkina Faso–France relations refers to the diplomatic relations between Burkina Faso and France.
 Diplomatic relations were established on 4 August 1960.
 Burkina Faso was formerly part of a French colony called French Upper Volta.
 France has special forces stationed in Burkina Faso.
 Burkina Faso has an embassy in Paris, and France has an embassy in Ouagadougou.

 In January 2023, Burkina Faso's military junta asked France to recall its ambassador amid a surge of anti-French sentiment as the country moved to develop closer ties to Russia.

+In June 2026, Burkina Faso formally severed diplomatic relations with France, accusing the former colonial ruler of neo-colonialism and allegedly supporting subversive activities and terrorists in the Sahel.

 History

 Colonial period

 Burkina Faso has been part of the CFA franc zone since 1945, when it was still the colony of Upper Volta and part of the General Government of French West Africa of the French colonial Empire.
 Burkina Faso has not changed its currency since then.

 Republic of Upper Volta

 The Republic of Upper Volta gained independence from France in 1958.

 Since its creation in 1970, Upper Volta and France have been full members of La Francophonie.
 Burkina Faso remains a member even after the overthrow of the Republic of Upper Volta.

 In 1975, France established the Saint-Exupéry French School in Ouagadougou, first as a primary school, then as a middle school and then as a high school.